SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/viewport.md

 ## [SCION Toolkit][menu-home] > Viewport

 The NPM sub-module `@scion/components/viewport` provides an Angular viewport component with scrollbars that sit on top of the viewport client.
-The component renders its `<ng-content>` inside a scrollable viewport, that shows a vertical and/or horizontal scrollbar when the `<ng-content>` overflows the component's boundaries.
+The component renders slotted content (`<ng-content>`) inside a scrollable viewport, that shows a vertical and/or horizontal scrollbar when content overflows the component's boundaries.

-`NgContent` is added to a CSS grid container with, by default, a single column, filling remaining space vertically and horizontally.
-See section '*Layouting the viewport content*' for more information.
+By default, slotted content is added to a CSS grid layout with a single column, filling remaining space vertically and horizontally.
+Using the `::part(content)` pseudo element selector, you can configure the grid container or apply a different layout, such as a flex or flow layout.
+See section "*Layouting the viewport's slotted content*" for more information.

 ***
 Click [here](https://components.scion.vercel.app/#/sci-viewport) for a demo of the viewport component in our internal test application.